MicahElliott/mrswlf/README.md

 fewer redirects, better SFBs, etc. (Only ever tried with matrix-like keyboard.)

+> **WARNING:** _This is a long read.
+But messing with your layout is a huge
+> commitment impacting potentially thousands of hours.
+So if you're seriously
+> considering a change, take your time here and weigh whether hundreds of
+> hours of decreased typing speed is worth being more comfortable._

 ![thumbo](keeb.jpg "PB&B variant")

 **Note to QWERTYzens:** Mrs. Thumbo has very little overlap with qwerty.
 It